wilkerlucio/pathom/README.md

 ## Getting started

-Hello, before we begin, if you want to understand how the pathom internals come from, check my article on the subject.
-But if you just want to start writing your Om.next parser, you are in the right place!
+If you want to start writing your Om.next parser, you are in the right place!
 Let's get this code session started with a hello world parser with pathom:

 ```clojure
 (ns pathom-docs.hello-pathom